Everybody Is A Poem: Jan Brierton On Unfiltered Words That Resonate - The Gloss Magazine

 Every limb’s a work of art.

-And so here I am today, I call myself an accidental poet, now a podcaster.
-“You’ve learnt how to dance like no one is watching,” my gorgeous friend Claire Louise told me, after I texted to say that I was absolutely sh*tting it in the run up to the launch of the first episode.
+And so here I am today, I call myself an accidental poet, then a podcaster.
+“You’ve learnt how to dance like no one is watching,” my gorgeous friend Claire Louise told me.
 “Now you just have to talk like no one is listening”.

-My poetry of life is now a podcast: Everybody Is A Poem.
-And in each episode, my guests and I will share all of life’s ups and downs and everything in between.
-I read new poems and favourites from the book What Day Is it? who gives a f*ck.
-And just like the poems, the conversations are unfiltered, open, and honest.
+My poetry of life is now a podcast and a book: Everybody Is a Poem – Midlife in Rhymes where my guests and I share all of life’s ups and downs, and everything in between.
+And just like the poems, the conversations are unfiltered, open and honest. @jbgoodtome